 Pita Godinet: Christchurch-born livewire Godinet played 18 NRL games for the Warriors from 2011-13, while he also featured in the club’s NSW Cup grand final loss to Canterbury in 2011.
 After two seasons with Wakefield Trinity, the utility played two first grade games for Manly in 2016 and featured prominently for ISP outfit Blacktown Workers Sea Eagles in 2017.
 A low-key pick-up for the Tigers in 2018, Godinet made nine appearances for the club.

 Ben Murdoch-Masila: Famously debuting off the bench in the unforgettable 2010 qualifying final against Sydney Roosters, powerhouse forward Murdoch-Masila played 52 games for Wests Tigers before joining Penrith in 2014.
 A five-season stay in Super League with Salford and Warrington included a starring role in Tonga’s incredible surge to international rugby league prominence from 2017.
-The Auckland-born 30-year-old returned to the NRL with the Warriors in 2021 and has been one of their best to date this season, scoring an equal-team-high five tries in nine appearances.
+The Auckland-born 30-year-old returned to the NRL with the Warriors in 2021, scoring six tries in 15 appearances to date.

 Ken Maumalo: Nine-Test Kiwi Maumalo scored 46 tries in 110 games for the Warriors after debuting for the club in 2015, peaking with Dally M Winger of the Year honours and a 17-try haul in 2019.
 But he was released by the Warriors midway through 2021 after being told he was not in the club’s long-term plans.
 Maumalo was snapped up by the Tigers – linking with his Test coach Michael Maguire – and has scored two tries in four games for his new team.